 Based on an Actual Event?

-One important source of inspiration for Coleridge included the account of Captain George Shelvocke’s early 18th-century global expedition, a long voyage beset with numerous problems.
+One important source of inspiration for Coleridge included the account of Captain George Shelvocke’s early eighteenth-century global expedition, a long voyage beset with numerous problems.
 Early on, Shelvocke’s ship, the Speedwell, was separated during a storm from his larger companion vessel.
 By the time the skipper’s vessel had advanced beyond the Le Mair Strait, near the southern tip of South America and not far from the Antarctic Peninsula, the crew faced a horde of challenges: frigid temperatures, harsh tempests, and a lack of available fish (6).

 At this point, Shelvocke recounts how his second captain, Simon Hatley, decided to shoot a black albatross.
 This poor lone bird had been deemed an omen, targeted for both its color and hovering by the ship for several days (7).
 Interestingly, Hatley seemed to have a propensity for taking to the seas on voyages that somehow would later inspire major works of literature.
 The Guardian’s Vanessa Thorpe notes from Robert Fowke’s The Real Ancient Mariner, a biography of Hatley, that the sailor oddly enough also had connections to Daniel Defoe’s Robinson Crusoe and Jonathan Swift’s Gulliver’s Travels (8).